Kagyu Samye Ling Zimbabwe (KSLZ) – the Harare Buddhist Centre

 1. Dharma (spiritual practice)

-KSDH has silent meditation evenings, Buddhist prayer practices, pujas, several times a week, and teachings and retreats during the year with visiting international meditation teachers.
-Under the auspices of KSDH, courses in secular mindfulness are offered through the Mindfulness Training Foundation.
+KSLZ has silent meditation evenings, Buddhist prayer practices, pujas, several times a week, and teachings and retreats during the year with visiting international meditation teachers.
+Under the auspices of KSLZ, courses in secular mindfulness are offered through the Mindfulness Training Foundation.
 Mindfulness can help people reduce stress by understanding their mind and learning to be present and relaxed in day-to-day life.
 Mindfulness can help people of all faiths deepen awareness of the divine, cope with life’s losses & uncertainties and find greater peace & happiness.

 2. Charitable works: Rokpa Support Network